-Everyone knows Marvin Gaye’s “Sexual Healing”.
-It’s a classic that I’ve heard remixed a lot.
-This time 9 Lives does a really classy and great rework here that I think does the original justice while doing something new and fresh with it.
-Really good remix here!
+9 Lives does a really classy and great rework of Marvin Gaye’s classic “Sexual Healing” that does the original justice while doing something new and fresh with it.

 London-based dancer and chanteuse, FKA Twigs, has consistently been putting out amazing videos and songs within the past year.
 Her latest, “Two Weeks,” a teaser for her upcoming album LP1, brings about an even higher production value with an effects-heavy video.